Chapter Thirty Three XI

 “You know the real reason I told you the names?”

 “You hope they come out better than you did.”

 “And I hope you suffer like I made that priest suffer.
 Our kind likes no one, but we have a special hatred for Shaolin.”

-“It is your hatred that kills you, we read it pouring out of you, you may as well wear a sign.”
+“Your hatred makes you stupid, we read it pouring out of you, you may as well wear a sign.”

 “It is your compassion that reveals you to us.
 We find it disgustingly weak.”